chauncy-n/connect-four/README.md

 ## user interface

+* buttons above each column have a button to place piece
 * display player turn
 * if player gets four in a row display which color wins
 * possibaly have highlighted row show falling peice